gregheidenescherjr/Containerized-Windows/README.md

 -----Usage-----

-Extract to your desired location of preperation.
+Extract to your desired location of Preperation-H.

-Right-Click Install.ps1, Run with Powershell
+Right-Click Install.ps1, Run with Powershell (Designed as Non-Admin).

-DO NOT INSTALL THIS YET!!!

 Please wait for the first inital full release, and feel free to view the files, the first upload was 5/30/2022.